+2. Financial:

-- 2. Financial: - a.
+- a.
 Groundwater Extraction Fees: - i.
 The fifth round of semi-annual extraction fee invoices were due in mid-August.
-Two entities are unpaid, totaling \$1,464.46. - b.
-GSP Grant: - i.
-Grant Progress Report and Invoice No. 9 were submitted to DWR on August 23, 2021.
-Payment in the amount of \$1,316.25 is anticipated following DWR approval and processing. - 3.
+One entity is unpaid, totaling \$554.12.
+A statement will be sent with the next semi-annual fee invoice. - ii.
+The sixth round of semi-annual extraction fee invoices are scheduled for mailing in mid-January. - b.
+GSP Grant: A grant agreement amendment was approved by Department of Water Resources (DWR) on December 24, 2021.
+The purpose of the amendment is to reconcile the grant category budgets so unused grant funds in one budget category can be invoiced under another category.
+A final grant invoice for \$21,090 will be submitted to DWR soon. - 3.
 Legal: No reportable activity. - 4.
 Sustainable Groundwater Management: - a.
 Groundwater Sustainability Plan Development: Please see Item 10a. - b.
 Groundwater and Surface Water Monitoring: - i.
-The property on which well 04N23W20A01S is located changed ownership in early 2021.
-Staff sent a request for continued access to the new property owner on February 24, 2021.
-The request is still pending. - c.
-Camino Cielo Crossing Surface Water Flow Gauge: Due to the lack of rainfall, gauge activation was deferred until Spring 2022. - 5.
-SWRCB / CDFW Instream Flow Enhancement Coordination: SWRCB released a preliminary draft of the Groundwater-Surface Water Model of the Ventura River Watershed.
-SWRCB anticipates releasing comprehensive model documentation and a draft version of the model for formal public comment toward the end of 2021.
+Access for Groundwater Level Monitoring in Well 04N23W20A01S: No update. - ii.
+Camino Cielo Crossing Surface Water Flow Gauge: Due to the lack of rainfall, gauge activation was deferred until Spring 2022.